There are 1,196,298,727 websites in the World as of September 2020.

 The whole Internet firmly moves towards mobile.
 In these conditions, shifting towards mobile-friendly design is already a necessity.

-Okay, and how many websites are there mobile friendly?
+Okay, and how many websites are mobile friendly?

 We suppose that currently:

 - either the majority of existing websites are already mobile friendly;

 - or they are in the process of becoming so.